omaraguilarr84/VisualTracking/README.md

 # VisualTracking
-Project repository for BMED 6780 - Medical Image Processing
+Project repository for BMED 6780 - Medical Image Processing using OpendEDS dataset for gaze prediciton.